Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Claims that the vaccine will teach the body to attack a placenta protein called syncytin-1 are false; the vaccine teaches the body to attack an entirely different protein.

-There is no evidence that vaccines can be transmitted through breast milk, though there is a theoretical possibility that this could happen with the live viruses used in the smallpox and yellow fever vaccines, which are not commonly given in the U.S. No COVID-19 vaccines use live viruses.
+There is no evidence that vaccines can be transmitted through breast milk, though there is a theoretical possibility that this could happen with the live viruses used in the smallpox and yellow fever vaccines, which are not commonly given in the U.S. No COVID-19 vaccines available in the U.S. use live viruses.

-It’s true that pregnant women weren’t allowed to join the first clinical trials of COVID-19 vaccines, though they will be included in upcoming studies.
+It’s true that pregnant women weren’t allowed to join the first clinical trials of COVID-19 vaccines, though there are now studies and registries that are studying vaccinated pregnant women..
 A few women had unplanned pregnancies during the mRNA vaccine trials, but too few to study separately.

-The CDC does not recommend against vaccination for such women, and the national group for obstetricians has developed guidance for health providers to use when they talk to their patients about deciding on vaccination.
+People who are currently pregnant, want to become pregnant, or are breastfeeding, can talk with their physician or nurse practitioner if they are not sure about getting vaccinated.
+The CDC now recommends vaccination for such women, and has a special page of information that it updates regularly.
+The national group for obstetricians has developed guidance for health providers to use when they talk to their patients about deciding on vaccination.
 So has the national group for specialists in high risk pregnancies.

 In general, many vaccines are considered safe for pregnant or breastfeeding women, and for women who want to have a baby.
 In fact, every year pregnant women are strongly encouraged to get the newly developed flu vaccine to protect both themselves and their future child.
 And all pregnant women and their partners should receive the TDAP vaccine if they haven’t already, to protect their future baby from pertussis (whooping cough.)